Maricopa County · Arizona · EPA SDWIS 2026Q2

 Violation on record

-6 EPA violations on record (most recent 2024).
+6 EPA records on file (most recent 2024).
 Nitrate enters water mainly from fertilizer runoff, septic systems, and animal waste.
 High levels can interfere with the blood's ability to carry oxygen, a special danger for infants.
 Long-term low-level exposure has also been linked to elevated cancer risk in some studies.

 Water hardness